genropy/genropy_saved/docs/genro/bag/attributes.rst

 Getting attributes
 ==================

-    To get a single Bag's attribute you can use the :meth:`getAttr() <gnr.core.gnrbag.Bag.getAttr>` method:
+    To get a single Bag's attribute you can use the :meth:`~gnr.core.gnrbag.Bag.getAttr` method:

     >>> print b.getAttr('documents.letters.letter_to_sheila', 'fileOwner')
     Steve